Your privacy is important to Truckstop.

 Occasionally, at our discretion, we may include or offer third party products or services on our Sites or links to other websites.
 The privacy practices of these third parties will be governed by the parties’ own privacy notices.
 We are not responsible for the security or privacy of any information collected by these third parties.
 You should review the privacy notices or policies applicable to these third party products and/or services.
 We have no responsibility or liability for the content and activities of these linked websites or the services they provide.

 Some aspects of the Sites may allow you to interface with social media services such as Facebook, LinkedIn, TikTok, and X (formerly known as Twitter®).
 By using these interfaces, you will allow us to access information about you from those social media services, including information and other content that you submit to those social media services.
 For a description on how such social media services and other third-party platforms, plug-ins, integrations, and applications handle your information, please refer to their respective privacy policies and terms of use, which may permit you to modify your privacy settings with that service or platform.
+Our browser extensions and other downloadable software may also access and display content from third-party websites as part of their functionality; this does not constitute an endorsement of those sites and Truckstop is not responsible for their privacy practices.

 RETENTION OF PERSONAL DATA